its-edalo/slay-the-jokers/INSTALL.md

 If you need help or have suggestions, contact me at `itsedalo@gmail.com`.

-*If you got here from from the Balatro Mod Manager, you can skip to Step 5.*
+*If you got here through the Balatro Mod Manager, you can skip to Step 5.*

 ## Pre-Step: Acquire Your Upload Key